 So far, the problem analysis that occurred was a compilation of the patient's problems and needs.
 Each specialist then examined the patient, keeping in mind concerns stated by the patient on the RPS-Form.

 Because it is often unclear whether a variable is directly responsible for a disability or whether it is a trigger that releases certain processes linked with the disability, the umbrella term “mediator” is used on the RPS-Form to describe such variables.
-The concept of mediation19 is explained in Figure 5.
+The concept of mediation

 Figure 5.